hydephp/develop/docs/digging-deeper/advanced-customization.md

 Note that these are relative to the site's `output_directory` setting.
 Setting the value to '' will output the page to the root of the site.

+>warning Note that this change also affects the route keys, as those are based on the output directory.

 ## Custom source root

 HydePHP will by default look for the source directories shown above in the root of your project.